 The PPE major at Northeastern University brings together three of the most important approaches to understanding the world around us: political science, philosophy, and economics.

-- Influenced by John Basl's "Moral Philosophy" course
+- They were influenced by Professor John Basl's class "Moral Philosophy."

-- Gabe took part in several Alternative Spring Breaks, including ones in New Orleans and Seattle
+- Gabe took part in several Alternative Spring Breaks, including trips in New Orleans and Seattle.

 - Ancient Philosophy with Professor Stump changed how she saw the world and value within it, and how she thought about living a good life.